NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/DEMO_DAY.md

 **Say:** "Today's guardrails mostly filter the words going into and out of a model.
 But an agent does damage through the *actions* it takes — the tools it calls.
 This is a guardrail that sits between an agent's *decision* to call a tool and the tool's *execution*, and authorizes the `(tool, arguments, principal)` triple first.
 And the hard part isn't writing the first rule — it's keeping the rules current as attackers get more creative.
 Hold onto that question, because it's where this ends up.
 Everything you're about to see is real, working code — the tools are deliberately mocked so I can show you a metadata-exfil attack without actually running one."

-*(Two jobs for the open: plant "who keeps the rules current?" — the close pays it off with the scanner-agent ask — and land the credibility pre-empt (real code, mocked tools) early.)*
+*(Two jobs for the open: plant "who keeps the rules current?" — the close pays it off with the open contribution flywheel (anyone mines the literature, contributes guardrails back) — and land the credibility pre-empt (real code, mocked tools) early.)*

 ---